is still considered the most effective treatment for sleep apnea

 The style of your mask shouldn’t make that big a difference in the amount of air you’re getting, but in some situations it can influence the amount of air you’re swallowing.
 For some people with nose-only masks, swallowing outside air can be a problem, while for those with mouth-covering masks, they might swallow more air from the CPAP.

-Get Treatment for GERDGastroesophageal reflux disease (GERD) is common in people with sleep apnea.
+.
 One potential cause of GERD is a weak sphincter at the top of the stomach, which allows stomach acids to escape.
 While stomach acids are escaping air from CPAP may be making its way into your stomach.

 Some people report that GERD treatments reduce CPAP-related gassiness.